EngosSoftware/kivi/README.md

 12ms
 ```

-`host`, `port` and `timeout` are keys; `127.0.0.1`, `54321`, `12ms` are values.
+`host`, `port` and `timeout` are keys, `127.0.0.1`, `54321`, `12ms` are values.

-It is quite similar to properties or INI file that store key-value pair in a single line.

 In **KIVI** format, keys and values may span over multiple lines.
-Multiple-line keys or values must be enclosed in _quotation markers_.
+Multiple line keys or values must be enclosed in _quotation markers_.
 The default _quotation marker_ is a **quotation mark** (U+0022).

+In **KIVI** format, keys and values may span multiple lines.
+Multi-line keys or values must be enclosed in quotation markers.
+The default quotation marker is the quotation mark `"` (U+0022).

-Example configuration file with key and value spanning over multiple lines is shown below:
+Example configuration file with multi-line keys and values is shown below:

 ```text
 host